zalenix/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

 									"Could not find a part with a Send Error text.");
 ```

 **NOTE**: The **WebDriver.WaitUntil** method is a general and recommended mechanism to ask the **WebDriver** to retry an operation until a condition succeeds.
 In this instance, the test case waits by polling continually until it finds a part in the blade that contains text that includes the 'Send Error' string.
 When the part is found, it is returned to the `errorPart` variable; otherwise, if it is not found before the default timeout of 10 seconds, the  method throws an exception that uses the text specified in the last parameter.
-For more information, see [portalfx-extensions-bp-csharp-test.md#testing -best-practices](portalfx-extensions-bp-csharp-test.md#testing -best-practices).
+For more information, see [portalfx-extensions-bp-csharp-test.md#testing-best-practices](portalfx-extensions-bp-csharp-test.md#testing-best-practices).

 Classic Selenium **WebDriver** syntax can also be used to find any element based on a **By** selector.
 For example, the following code finds a single button element within the found part.